Special offer

 Benefits of offering unlimited paid holiday

 According to research by Small Business Prices, additional holiday is currently a popular perk for employees, with 26.28% claiming they would value this over a pay rise.
 Offering additional holiday as part of an unlimited paid holiday package will make you more competitive to prospective employees during the hiring process.
-Unlimited paid holiday helps to increase productivity and well-being in the workplace; a recruiter study shows that employees take 50% fewer sick days when unlimited paid holiday is in place.
+Some studies suggest that unlimited paid holiday may correlate with higher productivity and fewer sick days; one recruiter study reported employees taking 50% fewer sick days under such schemes.
 Offering unlimited vacation also creates a new relationship of trust between the employer and the employee, where the employee has the independence to choose when to take time off on the grounds that they complete their work.
-You can adapt to the changing nature of what is required from employees in modern work cultures; creating a ‘results first’ culture with plenty of work-life balance to keep employees can lead to a 10% drop in staff turnover.
-Research by Indeed showed that 9 out of 10 employees considered work-life balance more important than salary, with Transport for London (TfL) and the University of Leeds in particular offering a great degree of flexibility.
+You can adapt to the changing nature of what is required from employees in modern work cultures; some research has indicated that a ‘results-first’ culture with improved work-life balance may be associated with a 10% drop in staff turnover Research by Indeed showed that 9 out of 10 employees considered work-life balance more important than salary, with Transport for London (TfL) and the University of Leeds in particular offering a great degree of flexibility.

 Potential cons of offering paid unlimited leave